-When the splicing process takes place and elastomer gaskets are fused into their O-ring shape, some have found that these O-rings do not retain their shape as well as if they were to have been molded.
+Some have found that O-rings do not retain their shape as well as if they were to have been molded.
 Part of this might be due to the lack of complexity that the splicing process is able to achieve due to its loop-like way of operating.

 The molded O-rings can be crafted to fit near any desired shape or size.
 The splicing process is also known for its low tolerance range.
-Typically, splicing will not hold to tight tolerances.
-Of course, the splicing process also has tight regulations for how small gaskets should be when spliced.
+Typically, splicing will not hold tight tolerances.
+Of course, there are tight regulations for how small gaskets should be when spliced.

 Vulcanizing is a commonly-known bonding technique used for splicing where heat, pressure and a splice are used to fuse the ends of a gasket together.
 At KRA Fab, our expert manufacturers perform vulcanizations daily.
 This process is a dependable, cost-efficient way to join profiles of countless types of materials in a variety of different shapes and sizes.

 Typically, this tactic is used when there is a space for the free-flowing passage of air to the gasket.
 All things considered, the vulcanizing technique should be used for low-volume applications as opposed to high-volume production rates.

 Spliced and vulcanized O-rings have different purposes that should be taken into consideration well before the gasket manufacturing process.
 First, ask yourself whether or not the project at hand is a dynamic application or not.